Where to watch today's Pittsburgh Steelers vs Indianapolis Colts NFL Game: Livestream, TV channels and start time | Goal.com US

-The Bills and the Chiefs will meet in Week 9 of the NFL season at Highmark Stadium in Orchard Park, New York on Sunday, November 2, starting at 4:25 pm ET.
+The Steelers and the Colts will meet in Week 9 of the NFL season at Acrisure Stadium in Pittsburgh, Pennsylvania on Sunday, November 2, starting at 1:00 pm ET.

 |Date